-Tip 1: Preparation is the Key – Make sure to keep your receipts of work related expenses, even if you are unsure if it is claimable.
-The accountant can then advise you if the expense is deductible.
+Make sure to keep your receipts of work-related expenses, even if you are unsure if it is claimable.
+Your accountant can then advise you if the expense is deductible.
 Remember – no receipt, no claim.

-Tip 3: Prepaying Expenses – Prepaying expenses before the end of the financial year allows your business to claim the cost in the current financial year, helping to trim your tax bill.
-Expenses such as employee superannuation, office consumables or interest on loans can all be prepaid depending on your available cash flow.
+Prepaying expenses before the end of the financial year allows your business to claim the cost in the current financial year, helping to trim your tax bill.
+Expenses such as employee superannuation, office consumables or interest on loan can all be prepaid depending on your available cash flow.

-Tip 5: Boost your retirement – New super rules mean that now most people can claim a tax deduction for making personal super contributions (after tax) of up to $25,000 per annum to a complying super fund (changes may occur to this amount in the future.)
-So if you have the cash to spare, make a payment to your super fund before the 30 June and claim the expense.
+Updated super rules mean that now most people can claim a tax deduction for making personal super contributions (after tax) of up to $25,000 per annum to a complying super fund.
+So, if you have the cash to spare, make payment to your super fund before the 30th of June and claim the expense.

-Tip 6: Join a Private Health Fund – if your income is over $90,000 as an individual or $180,000 as a family and you are covered by a private health fund, you will not incur the Medicare Levy Surcharge which can be as much as 1.5% of your assessable income.
+If your income is over $90,000 as an individual or $180,000 as a family and you have private hospital cover, you will not incur the Medicare Levy Surcharge which can be as much as 1.5% of your assessable income.

-Tip 7: Accept that Tax is Here to Stay – Nobody enjoys paying tax but if your business is paying tax, it means its making money and that you are running a successful business!!
+Nobody enjoys paying tax but if your business pai paying tax, it means its making money and that you are running a successful business!!